Contact Us 1-800-539-6119

 Tri-iodothyronine (T3) Blood Test

-The T3 Blood Test is ordered to help in evaluating thyroid gland function and in the diagnosis of hyperthyroidism.
+The Tri-Iodothyronine (T3) Blood Test helps evaluate thyroid gland function and diagnose hyperthyroidism.

 Sample Report